innacampo/lucia_agent/README.md

 ---

 ## The Problem
-Women face on average a **four-year diagnostic delay** compared to men.
-This is often rooted in systemic bias where physical symptoms are wrongly attributed to mental health issues ("it's just anxiety").
+Women face on average a **four-year diagnostic delay** compared to men across hundreds of conditions, according to a study of almost 7 million patients (Westergaard, D., Moseley, P., Sørup, F.K.H. et al. Population-wide analysis of differences in disease progression patterns in men and women.
+Nature Communications 10, 666 (2019)).
+This is often rooted in "diagnostic shadowing," where physical symptoms are wrongly attributed to mental health issues.
+This is rarely malice, rather, it is a byproduct of cognitive fatigue and a medical literature gap treating male physiology as the default.

 ## The Solution
 LUCIA uses a **Dual-Stream Architecture** to separate the "listening" from the "auditing":
 * **For the Clinician:** Synthesizes narratives into structured **Review of Systems (ROS)** data.
-* **For the Patient:** Flags potential bias (Ageism, Gender Bias) using the **AXIOM Knowledge Base** and generates neutral advocacy questions.
+* **For the Patient:** Flags potential bias using the **AXIOM Knowledge Base** and generates neutral advocacy questions.

 ---
 ## **1\.
 Architecture & Workflow ("The Dual-Stream Engine")**